 Natural Support for Enhanced Bladder Control

 FloControl® is an advanced herbal formula designed to safely support urinary tract health and restore control over normal bladder functions.
-The proprietary consists of a proprietary blend of traditional Chinese herbs long recognized for their ability to promote healthy bladder function, including:
+The proprietary formula consists of traditional Chinese herbs long recognized for their ability to promote healthy bladder function, including:

-By restoring bladder strength and muscle tone, FloControl reduces both stress and urge incontinence.
-And in men, FloControl has been shown to enhance muscle tone to reduce dribbling and restore normal urinary performance.
+By restoring bladder strength and muscle tone, FloControl can aid in reducing both stress and urge incontinence.
+And in men, FloControl has been shown to support muscle tone to help reduce dribbling and restore normal urinary performance.

 1. D Bensky and A Gamble, Chinese Herbal Medicine – Materia Medica, Eastland Press, Seattle, Washington